-On May 1st, face coverings became mandatory in California when “in public and within 6′ of someone that is not a household member.”
-Thankfully, most people have already been wearing fabric masks that can be washed and reused indefinitely, which helps keep others safe while reducing the waste caused by single-use PPE.
+On May 1st, face coverings became mandatory in San Diego County when “in public and within 6′ of someone that is not a household member.”
+Thankfully, most people had already been wearing fabric masks that can be washed and reused indefinitely, which helps keep others safe while reducing the waste caused by single-use PPE.

 On the other hand, the Center for Disease Control (CDC) does not recommend gloves for the general public at all, citing that they give people a false sense of security and “failing to change them often is the same thing as failing to wash your hands.”
 People who wear latex gloves make the mistake of leaving them on for extended periods of time and end up touching lots of things, which can spread the virus.
 Sadly, underpaid sanitation workers, grocery store employees, and gas station attendants are most likely the ones who will have to pick up these potential biohazards.

 In addition, littered masks and gloves that go unnoticed can become environmental hazards.
 In fact, I frequently found gloves at the beach prior to the coronavirus crisis, and I am quite sure that it won’t be too long before even more start washing up.
 Out of respect for our essential workers, and for the sake of the natural environment, single-use masks and gloves must be discarded appropriately.
 Ultimately, we can all help keep the unsung heroes in our communities out of harms way, while also protecting our oceans and sea life.